matt-flaig/Boomi-Platform-Extension/README.md

 ## Acknowledgements
 * **Tony Banik** - Developer of Boomi Tools that provided me with some of the best ideas that are implemented or being implemented into this Extension.
 * [Baptiste BIEBER](https://github.com/baptistebieber) - Developer of Boomi Extension that provided idea for future enhancements
+* **Noah Skelton** - Developer of the Build Pallet Fix Script used to return the UX for Shapes back to what it was
+* [Boomi Developer (Boomian)](https://gitlab.com/boomian) - Providing script and feature enhancements to the project
 * [Boomi](https://boomi.com/)
 * [Boomi Community](https://community.boomi.com/)
 * [Choose an Open Source License](https://choosealicense.com)
 * [Visual Studio Code](https://code.visualstudio.com/)
-* **Noah Skelton** - Developer of the Build Pallet Fix Script used to return the UX for Shapes back to what it was